Requirements for Surrogacy in New York and New Jersey

 - Has completed a psychosocial evaluation and been counseled by a qualified mental health professional

-- Has undergone a personal and sexual history examination to screen for STIs and other infections
+- Has undergone a personal and sexual history examination to screen for sexually transmitted infections and other infections

 - Has undergone a complete medical evaluation to ensure she is medically prepared for the surrogacy process